Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Security-Code.md

 # Security Code

-Commerce Hub supports [security code](?path=docs/Resources/FAQs-Glossary/Glossary.md#security-code) verification, a service where cardholder is prompted to enter the 3 or 4-digit security code to have it verified by the association bank.
+Commerce Hub supports [security code](?path=docs/Resources/FAQs-Glossary/Glossary.md#security-code) verification, a service where cardholder is prompted to enter the 3 or 4-digit (AMEX) security code to have it verified by the association bank.
 Security code verification can be used as a [fraud prevention](?path=docs/Resources/Guides/Fraud/Fraud-Settings-AVS-CVV.md) measure in card not present transaction.

 ---

 ## Request Variables

 For the transactions where security code verification is required, the merchant's API is required to pass `securityCode` and `securityCodeIndicator` as part of the card array.

 <!--
 type: tab